- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

 New categories are created at unlikely intersections between categories, spotted by writers with an intimate understanding of one or several categories.
 In the end, the category you create is your own way of seeing the world.

 Chapter 4: Where You Should Be Writing Online, and Where You Should Not

 Where you write today should not necessarily be where you write tomorrow.
 Platforms and publications rise, then die.
-Be looking for the rising platforms.
+Look for the rising platforms.

 Writing for big publications does not bring in as many views as you can expect.
 Also, you can’t just write what you want.
 This is why you should write on social platforms when you start.

 The 5 Phases of Social platforms and why phase 3 is your window of opportunity.